fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 > Use _script_ to record what you do, save the generated file into the repository as your answer.

-While the mongodb from the previous exercise is running access the database with mongo command-line interface (cli) using docker exec and add a new todo using the cli.
+While the MongoDB from the previous exercise is running access the database with mongo command-line interface (CLI).
+You can do that using docker exec.
+Then add a new todo using the CLI.

-The command to open cli when inside the container is simply "mongo"
+The command to open CLI when inside the container is _mongo_

-The mongo cli will require the username and password flags to authenticate correctly.
+The mongo CLI will require the username and password flags to authenticate correctly.
 Flags _-u root -p example_ should work, the values are from the docker-compose.yml.

 * Step 1: Run mongodb
 * Step 2: Use docker exec to get inside the container